Dr Emma Belton

 About Emma

-Dr Emma Belton is a Research Fellow at the Griffith Criminology Institute at Griffith University and is part of an ARC funded grant that aims to understand the emerging threat of grievance-fuelled extremism.
-Prior to joining Griffith University, she worked on several projects that focused on countering violent extremism (CVE) and has conducted evaluations of custody and community-based CVE programs.
-She has acted as project manager for an ARC funded project responsible for the development and building of the Profiles of Individual Radicalisation in Australia (PIRA) dataset, which collects data on individuals who have radicalised to extremism and terrorist offenders.
+Dr Emma Belton is a Post Doctoral Research Fellow at the University of Queensland, the Australian National University, researching radicalisation, differentiating terrorist offenders, extremist risk assessment, and countering violent extremism (CVE) initiatives in custodial and community settings.
+Previously, she served as project manager for an ARC-funded project responsible for developing the Profiles of Individual Radicalisation in Australia (PIRA) dataset, which gathers data on individuals radicalised to extremism and terrorist offenders.
 She holds a PhD in Criminology from the University of Queensland.
-Her research focuses on characteristics of individual radicalisation and violent extremism in Australia and aims to improve understanding of risk factors associated with violent compared to non-violent extremists.
-Dr Belton has received training in the use of the VERA-2R tool by the Dept of Home Affairs and has undertaken a validation study of the VERA using the PIRA database.
+Her doctoral research focuses on the characteristics of individual radicalisation and violent extremism in Australia, aiming to improve understanding of risk factors associated with violent versus non-violent extremists.
+Dr Belton has received training in the use of the VERA-2R tool from the Department of Home Affairs and has undertaken a validation study of the VERA using the PIRA database.

 Publications